NataEn/Advanced-JS-Topics/oop_and_prototypes.md

-# Java Script OOp and Prototypes
+# Java Script OOP and Prototypes

 ## Some Concepts